GuardTime/ksi-net-sdk/README.md

 // Create HTTP KSI service protocol var httpKsiServiceProtocol = new HttpKsiServiceProtocol("http://signingservice_url", "http://extendingservice_url", "http://publicationsfile_url");
 // Create new KSI service
+var ksiService = new KsiService(
+	httpKsiServiceProtocol, new ServiceCredentials("anon", "anon"),
+	httpKsiServiceProtocol, new ServiceCredentials("anon", "anon"),
-var ksiService = new KsiService(httpKsiServiceProtocol, httpKsiServiceProtocol, httpKsiServiceProtocol, new ServiceCredentials("anon", "anon"), new PublicationsFileFactory(new PkiTrustStoreProvider()), new KsiSignatureFactory());
+	httpKsiServiceProtocol, new ServiceCredentials("anon", "anon"),
+	new PublicationsFileFactory(new PkiTrustStoreProvider()),
+	new KsiSignatureFactory());
 ```

 There are 2 ways to use KSI service, with and without simple API wrapper.